You're worn thin from the gap between how you appear and the panic running commentary in your mind…

 How Therapy Can Shift the Experience of Somatic Symptoms

-A person might come to therapy overwhelmed by physical symptoms—chronic pain, fatigue, tension, or stomach issues—with no clear medical explanation.
-They might say, “I feel like I’m falling apart, but no one can tell me why,” or “Maybe it’s all in my head.”
+You might come to therapy overwhelmed by physical symptoms—chronic pain, fatigue, tension, or stomach issues—with no clear medical explanation.
+You might say, “I feel like I’m falling apart, but no one can tell me why,” or “Maybe it’s all in my head.”

 In therapy, we slow things down.
 We begin to explore the connection between the body and the nervous system—how stress, emotions, and past experiences might be showing up physically, often outside of awareness.

-As we build safety and body awareness, they often begin to say things like, “I can finally listen to my body instead of fearing it,” or “I didn’t realise how much I’d been holding in.”
+As we build safety and body awareness, you might begin to say things like, “I can finally listen to my body instead of fearing it,” or “I didn’t realise how much I’d been holding in.”

 Over time, the body becomes less of a battleground and more of a guide.
 The symptoms may not disappear entirely, but the relationship to them transforms—from fear and frustration to understanding and agency.